tl;dr: Being open about what you’re open about is helpful to everyone involved, including maintainers.

 Let’s start with the absolutely base criteria: the source code and license can be downloaded from anywhere and extracted with extremely basic tools.
 Actually, hold on.
 A lot of projects fail even these entry-level criteria:

 I’m not saying the problems above are common.
-Thankfully not, but they do exist.
+They are not, but they do exist.
 The fact that they are dying out means the world has moved on.
 But we can do so much better than this.

 Commit log